Olysar1/test-assignment/README.md

 The form generator:

+-run "npm install" to install dependencies
+-run "npm run dev" to start a project

 The form generator lets us generate form with input fields of type "text", "checkbox" and "select".

 To add a simple field to the generated form we can fill "Select input type" and "Input field label" fields and click on "add field" button.